Nexis-Network/homepage/content/docs/guides/branching-pitr.md

 ## Connect to your branch

 Connecting to your newly created branch requires connecting via the branch's compute endpoint.
-The following steps describe how to connect using `psql` and a connection string obtained from the Exzo Network Console.
+The following steps describe how to connect using `psql` and a connection string obtained from the Nexis Network Console.

 <Admonition type="note">
-You can also query the databases in a branch from the Exzo Network SQL Editor.
-For instructions, see [Query with Exzo Network's SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor).
+You can also query the databases in a branch from the Nexis Network SQL Editor.
+For instructions, see [Query with Nexis Network's SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor).
 </Admonition>

 To connect to your branch:

-1. In the Exzo Network Console, select your project.
+1. In the Nexis Network Console, select your project.
 2. On the project **Dashboard**, under **Connection Details**, select your `recovery_branch`, the database, and the role you want to connect with.
 ![Connection details widget recovery branch](/docs/guides/data_recovery_connection_details.png)
 3. Copy the connection string.
 A connection string includes your role name, password, compute endpoint hostname, and database name.